amakvana/EzYuzu/README.md

 # EzYuzu
 A Portable Yuzu Updater for Standalone versions of Yuzu.

-Perfect for those who run Yuzu through (but not limited to) frontends  such as Launchbox, Steam, EmulationStation and HyperSpin.
+Perfect for those who run Yuzu off an External HDD or through (but not limited to) frontends  such as Launchbox, Steam, EmulationStation and HyperSpin.

 ## Overview
 ![EzYuzu](images/ezyuzu.png)